-Hawaii regulates the manufacture, sale, and possession of ghost guns that:1
+Hawaii regulates the manufacture, sale, and possession of ghost guns.
+Hawaii’s law1

-- Prohibits an unlicensed individual from possessing, purchasing, producing with a three-dimensional printer, or otherwise obtaining separately, or as part of a kit:
+- Prohibits a person who is not licensed to manufacture firearms from possessing, purchasing, producing with a three-dimensional printer, or otherwise obtaining separately, or as part of a kit:

 - A firearm receiver that is not imprinted with a serial number registered with a federally licensed manufacturer;

 - A firearm receiver that has not been provided a serial number that may be registered by a licensed gun dealer; or